leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 Before we jump into event-loop programming model, we need to step back and take a look at the bigger picture, explorering the differences among the 5 classic I/O models that are available for us under unix-like operating system.

 ### Synchronous Blocking I/O
+One of the most common models is the synchronous blocking I/O model.
+In this model, the user-space application performs a system call that results in the application blocking.
+This means that the application blocks until the system call is complete (data transferred or error)

 ### Synchronous Non-blocking I/O
 ### Synchronous I/O Multiplexing
 ### Synchronous Signal Driven I/O
 ### Asynchronous I/O

+>  Note: Tim Jonh's has written a very good article to explain the usage of POSIX AIO API(see reference [1]), I like that article very much in general, but if the terminology of "asynchronous" can align with POSIX definition, that would be better.

 ```
 TO-DELETE